 Here’s just one of my many practical suggestions from The Feel Good Factor that you can use to help banish the blues.
 Balance your hormones Having blood sugar problems is one of the ways you can end up with hormonal imbalances.
 But there other ways.
 Many people who feel low have an underactive thyroid.
 If you feel like your get up and go has got up and gone, this may be your problem.
 It’s certainly worth getting your thyroxine levels checked.
 A simple way to do this yourself is to test your body temperature which should be at least 36.5°C. If you test your temperature on rising and it’s consistently below this there’s a good chance you have an underactive thyroid.
 Sometimes the problem isn’t just a lack of thyroxine, but that the body produces antibodies that attack the thyroxine producing cells.
 That’s why it is also vital to be tested for what’s called ‘ anti-thyroid antibodies’.

-If you test positive there’s a very good chance you have an unidentfied food allergy.
+If you test positive there’s a very good chance you have an unidentfied A food allergy occurs when the body’s immune system reacts abnormally to a specific food as it is perceived as a threat.
+In the most….
 Jennifer had suffered with severe depression since she was 16 and was finding it very hard to cope, and had gained 42lbs.
 Her tests revealed that she had very high levels of anti-thyroid antibodies, as well as several food allergies.
 Three months after starting her allergen-free diet Jennifer said she was ‘thrilled’.
 Her low mood had lifted, she’d lost weight and went back to full-time work, something she had feared would never happen.
-There are other hormone imbalances too, such as a lack of progesterone or DHEA that can leave you feel low and lacking in motivation.
+There are other hormone imbalances too, such as a lack of Progesterone is one of the main female sex hormones…. or DHEA that can leave you feel low and lacking in motivation.
 I talk about these in the book.
 Learn to feel good with The Feel Good Factor